We rely on the support of readers like you. Please consider supporting TheTorah.com.

 Sarah and Hagar are the first matriarchs of the Jewish and Muslim peoples….
 It is a tragedy that religion and ideology have transformed this story into a conflict of faiths and peoples.
 The ultimate irony is the consequent suffering of the hundreds of thousands of women and children who have died as a result of religious and national wars fought in the name of this text.
 [22]

 In the spirit of her poem, Gottlieb takes it upon herself, through the character of Sarah “our mother,” to confess what—in her political and moral opinion as a left-wing liberal—are the sins of the Jewish people in their “abuse,” expulsion and depersonalization of Palestinian refugees which Sarah’s command to Abraham to expel Hagar and son Ishmael foreshadows.[23]
-The political strategy for healing this rupture is to build an alliance of liberated women across the patriarchal divisions into tribes and to moral strategy is to read this story as a resource for empathy and hope, not as a myth of origin about an irreparable enmity of 3000 years.
+The political strategy for healing this rupture is to build an alliance of liberated women across the patriarchal divisions into tribes and the moral strategy is to read this story as a resource for empathy and hope, not as a myth of origin about an irreparable enmity of 3000 years.

 Mohja Kahf: Hagar’s Letter to Sarah